dimicoding/ClayCafe/README.md

         - Set up admin
         - Set up views
         - Set up templates
+ Add to README.md file

 * KitchenSink- Sprint 5 - 6/06/2022 - 9/06/2023 (Finished on 09/06/2023)

     - Finish the uncomplete fuctionality from other sprints
-    - Depending on the time left add new functionality.
+    - Depending on the time left add could have have functionality.
     - SEO and Webmarketing
     - README/TESTING